 Abbie is currently studying at Duchy College doing a foundation degree in Veterinary Nursing, hopefully qualifying as a registered veterinary nurse in 2021.
 She has two dogs at home, both rescues from Bosnia.
 Abbie has also had horses since I was about nine years old and have ridden since she was two years old, this is where her passion for animals comes from.

 Patient Care Assistant

 Florence started working at Westmoor in August 2016 after previously being a regular client with her own pets.
 Her job as an animal nursing assistant has opened up her knowledge of the veterinary industry and has allowed her to gain many skills since starting.
 After experiencing the loss of her own dog back in April 2016 she completed a course in pet bereavement with the Blue Cross, enabling her to become a pet bereavement advisor for the clients at Westmoor.
-In her free time she enjoys walking her new rescue dog and spending time with her to improve her social and training skills.
+In her free time she enjoys long walks with her dog, spending time with friends and riding her horse up on the moors.

 Patient Care Assistant

 Libby joined Westmoor in November 2016 after previously working as a yard manager in a riding school where she taught a range of people how to ride.
 She has a huge interest in all animals and has many of her own, including two dogs, two horses and some ducks.
 Libby spends most of her time off work training her dogs so she can work them in the winter months on a local shoot and being on her youngest horse.
 She loves every part of working at Westmoor but especially likes prepping animals for their operations and sitting with them after whilst they are coming round.